 He believed her.
 He wasn’t sure why, but he did.

 “Listen,” he began.
-“About the cop in the diner.
-That’s… Well, he was the one who gave me a ticket.
-I think he’s been following me.
-Keeping an eye on me.
+“About the cop that day at the diner…He’s the one that gave me the ticket.
+I think he’s following me.
+Stalking me, for some reason.
 It kind of creeps me out.”

-She stepped back, annoyed.
+Rumor stepped back.
 “I can look out for myself.”

-She spoke of the Simmonds family, who had owned the plantation from before the Revolution, who had made their fortune mining phosphorus after the South had lost the war; how they had sold off all the land across Coffin Road, half the estate in its time.
-She spoke of the people who had lived in this land the longest and knew the most about it: not the Simmonds, but the ones who had been slaves; who had bought bits of the property at auction with money saved to buy themselves, and who were being driven off by developers now, as parcel after parcel was turned into houses the Simmonds themselves might have found spacious.
+She spoke of the people who had lived in this place the longest and knew the most about it: not the Simmonds, but the ones who had been their slaves, then had bought pieces of the property at auction with money they’d once saved to buy themselves — the same people now being driven off as parcel after parcel was developed into houses the Simmonds themselves might have found spacious.

-Last of all, she spoke of Celia Gadsden, last of the holdouts along the river.
-Of her and Mosquito, who’d left the house long ago to fare his own way, before Celia had even been born.
-Who was too proud even now to ask help when he’d lost his way.
-And if he showed up every once in a blue moon, to stay a night or two at the house?
-Then Celia would take him out crabbing or fishing with her, the two sitting side by side, him drinking a can of some ditchwater lager.
-Neither saying a word.
-It was how Celia showed her brother her love.
+And of Celia Gadsden, last of the holdouts along the river.
+Of her and Mosquito, who had left long ago to fare his own way before his sister was ever born, too proud now to ask for real help beyond a night or two on her couch, once in a blue moon.
+Then Celia would take him out crabbing or fishing and they would sit side by side on her dock as he drank a can of some ditchwater lager.
+Both of them silent as the fish.

-“Is it?” she turned to face him.
-“He has a home, even if he ain’t always there.”
+“Is it?”
+She met his eyes, hair sprawling down over half her cheek.
+“He has a home even if he ain’t always there.”

-Not the willow.
-Tires on the road.
-He couldn’t be sure, since there was no motor, but it could have been a newer, quieter model.
-He stood and stepped toward the window.
-Saw lights, but couldn’t make out the shape of the car through the pine boughs.
+He wasn’t sure; there was no motor, but it could have been a newer, quieter engine.
+Jay stood and look out.
+Saw lights, but no clear shape through the pine limbs.

-The night was cold, but the house blocked out near all of the wind.
-They slept pressed close together, keeping the other warm.
-Rumor had rolled up a ragged quilt to use as a pillow.
+The night was cold, but the house blocked out most of the wind.
+They slept pressed close together, keeping the other warm, fingers twined like the lace of her scalloped white blouse.

-Rumor too sat up, looked him full on.
-“I want to do something,” he repeated.
-“But I can’t give her money.
-Maybe I can convince Ed to throw an oyster roast in her benefit.
-It’s the right time of the year for it, and it would draw a good crowd.
-I think we could make it work.
-It might be nearly enough.”
+She opened her eyes and met his.
+“I want to do something,” he said again, “but I can’t give her money.
+Maybe I can get Ed to throw an oyster roast in her benefit.
+It’s the right time of year for it, and I think a good crowd would come.
+It might nearly be enough.”

 She tilted her head and a smile sprouted from her lips.
 Her brown eyes shifted green.

-She kissed him slow: a kiss with a bitter taste like coffee, but different.
-She pulled away to meet his eyes, and he leaned in slow for another.
+She kissed him slow.
+Her lips were bitter, almost like coffee.
+She pulled away to meet his eyes and he leaned in slow for another.